Abstracts 2026

 We provide a game-theoretic analysis of sender-receiver games in order to shed further light on the emergence and stability of communication and language.
 We consider several game-theoretic approaches to this fundamental but complex issue.
 In particular, we use the notion of "game blocks and solid outcomes" (Ritzberger and Weibull 2025) and “tenable strategy blocks and settled equilibria” (Myerson and Weibull 2015), as well as point- and set-valued notions of evolutionary stability.
 In addition, we develop a novel approach to group selection that requires evolutionary stability at the individual level within groups.

-(Maastricht University, Economics) "Local Epistemic Conditions in Large Games"
+Elias Tsakas (Maastricht University, Economics) "Local Epistemic Conditions in Large Games"

 The epistemic program has focused on providing foundations for game theoretic solutions concepts.
 This is typically done by means of conditions, like for instance common prior, common belief of rationality, etc. And while in small games such conditions seem innocent, in games with a large number of players they are more difficult to justify.
-Instead, it is more appealing to impose such conditions only locally in the context of an underlying network structure, e.g., it is much more reasonable to assume that players believe that their neighbours are rational, as opposed to believing in the rationality of other players who are located in very remote parts of the network.
-This gives rise to the following question: can we still justify the predictions of "global" solution concepts by means of "local" epistemic conditions?
+Instead, it is more appealing to impose such conditions only locally in the context of an underlying network structure, e.g., it is much more reasonable to assume that players believe that their neighbors are rational, as opposed to believing in the rationality of other players who are located in very remote parts of the network.
+This gives rise to the following question: Can we still justify the predictions of "global" solution concepts by means of "local" epistemic conditions?
 In this talk I will review some of my work from the early 2010's, as well as more recent work by other authors on this question.

 Rafael Veiel (UT Austin, Economics) "Three Views on Common Knowledge of Rationality"